CodeBotsStudio/Dysymmetrical/README.md

 ## Licensing
 You may use this project for whatever you want, as long as you keep credit.
 Do NOT remove the `print()` calls that identify this engine.
+If you do, leave the engine credits in the game's description.

 Also see [GNU GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Credits
-Credits to [@PirosMacska](https://github.com/PirosMacska) for making the `VideoPlayer` module for 2D killer intros Credits to [@grayzcale](https://github.com/grayzcale/simplepath) for the `SimplePath` module
+Credits to [@PirosMacska](https://github.com/PirosMacska) for making the `VideoPlayer` module for 2D killer intros

+Credits to [@grayzcale](https://github.com/grayzcale/simplepath) for the `SimplePath` module